The end of April marks two years since I started freelance writing for a living. (Gasp!)

 Another reason why I can never switch off from my business is that it’s essentially my baby.
 I grew it myself and look after it.
 I nurture it – and no one else.
 Hence, I’m incredibly protective of it.

-If and when outsiders try to criticise it, I get very defensive.
 Sure, constructive criticism is always welcome, but anything drastically negative will be met with the wrath of a woman scorned.

 (Strangers, be warned.)